zkemail/archive.prove.email/README.md

 ```

-<a name="mbox_selector_scraper"></a>
+<a name="mailbox_scraper"></a>

-# Mbox selector scraper
+# Extracting domains and selectors from exported mailboxes

-The [mbox selector scraper](util/mbox_selector_scraper.py) tool allows for fetching domains and selectors from emails from any provider via the mbox format.
+The scraper tools (`util/mbox_scraper.py` and `util/pst_scraper.py`) allow for extacting domains and selectors
+from the messages in an email account from any provider, by scraping a file that is exported from the mail account.

 ## Usage:

-By using mbox as an intermediate format, it is possible to extract domains and selectors from email messages in any mail account.

 ### 1. Export email messages